The Top 8 Language Resources I Actually Use on a Regular Basis

 4. Pimsleur

 I listen to Pimsleur several times a week while driving to and from work.
 I sometimes mix it up with foreign language music and/or podcasts.
-I’ve used Pimsleur for three languages now and it’s a really good way to make use of the time I spend in the car.
+I’ve used Pimsleur for more than six languages now and it’s a really good way to make use of the time I spend in the car.
 It’s expensive, but I have found it to be a good use of my language learning money.

 Why I use this resource // I use Pimsleur to work on my listening and speaking skills and because it’s a great use of all the time I spend commuting.